TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 :php:`\TYPO3\CMS\Core\Database\Query\Restriction\RootlevelRestriction`
     Match records on root level, adds :sql:`AND (`pid` = 0)`

-:php:`\TYPO3\CMS\Core\Database\Query\Restriction\BackendWorkspaceRestriction`
-    ..  deprecated:: 12.1
-        Use :php:`\TYPO3\CMS\Core\Database\Query\Restriction\WorkspaceRestriction` instead.

-    Determines the current workspace a backend user is working in and adds a couple of restrictions to select only records of that workspace if the table supports workspace-enabled records.

-:php:`\TYPO3\CMS\Core\Database\Query\Restriction\FrontendWorkspaceRestriction`
-    ..  deprecated:: 12.1
-        Use :php:`\TYPO3\CMS\Core\Database\Query\Restriction\WorkspaceRestriction` instead.

-    Restriction to filter records for frontend workspaces preview.

 :php:`\TYPO3\CMS\Core\Database\Query\Restriction\WorkspaceRestriction`
-    :php:`WorkspaceRestriction` has been added to overcome downsides of :php:`FrontendWorkspaceRestriction` and :php:`BackendWorkspaceRestriction`.
     The workspace restriction limits an SQL query to only select records which are "online" and in live or current workspace.